 If you're able to be active and you get the green light from your doctor, following a routine can help you reap some of the benefits of exercise, such as improved mood and better sleep.

-Follow these expert-recommended tips to help you stay active with ME/CFS while reducing the risk of overexerting yourself.
+Follow these expert-recommended tips to help you manage ME/CFS and stay active while reducing the risk of overexerting yourself.

 1. Start Slow

 Dr. Holladay recommends pacing yourself and gradually incorporating workouts into your schedule, such as three times a week.
 You can even start by just taking care of some basic household chores.

 Pacing allows people with ME/CFS to figure out their individual mental and physical limits, according to the CDC.
 By staying within these limits, it can help them avoid PEM and crashing.